fyrus7/ShutterSlap/README.md

 # Feature
 * 9 Custom key in 3 layers.
 * 1 Key can have 3 functions by tapping once / twice / 3 times.
-* 1 Rotary encoder for up/down value.
+* 1 Rotary encoder for key value.
 * 2 Rotary encoder for left/right/up/down (works as custom funtion in layer 2 & 3).
 * (Optional) Oled display for viewing layers / midi cc number / funtions.